boolnetwork/mining-scripts/README.md

 register sgx: "0x13bec2ac21b038d885d49d8100d307ce7761cf890bbdf25962a0eb2f2ac18101"
 ```

-In the [Apps Management Tool](https://apps.bool.network/?rpc=wss%3A%2F%2Ftest2-rpc-node-ws.bool.network#/explorer) you can observe:
+In the [Apps Management Tool](https://apps.bool.network/?rpc=wss%3A%2F%2Fbetatest-rpc-node-ws.bool.network#/explorer) you can observe:
 ![apps-device-register](./images/apps-device-register.png)

-Upon linking your `Identity` account to [Boolscan's DHC device](https://dashboard.boolscan.com/device?network=alpha_testnet), unlisted devices will initially appear in the device list:
+Upon linking your `device_owner` account to [Boolscan's DHC device](https://dashboard.boolscan.com/device?network=beta_testnet), unlisted devices will initially appear in the device list:

 ![boolscan-unlisted](./images/boolscan-unlisted.png)

 **All subsequent actions will require Metamask signature.
-Please verify that the connected account in Metamask matches the `identity` account in your `keyring.toml` file to ensure consistency.**
+Please verify that the connected account in Metamask matches the `device_owner` account in your `keyring.toml` file to ensure consistency.**

 #### Update Device

-Go to the [Boolscan's DHC device](https://dashboard.boolscan.com/device?network=alpha_testnet) to activate the device.
+Go to the [Boolscan's DHC device](https://dashboard.boolscan.com/device?network=beta_testnet) to activate the device.
 You need to pledge tokens for the first time.

 ![boolscan-update-pid](./images/boolscan-update-pid.png)